How can I change my e-mail address?

 Mass e-mail new address to friends and family

-Our recommended solution to make sure you continue to get e-mail from your friends and family is to send an e-mail letting them know you're changing your e-mail address and include the new e-mail address in your e-mail message.
+To make sure you continue to get e-mail from your friends and family, we recommend that you send an e-mail informing them of your new address.

 One disadvantage of doing this is that often you will forget to send someone your new e-mail address or someone may miss the e-mail.
 However, sending out another reminder from your new e-mail address can also help.

 Automatic replies or out of office replies are also another good solution to making sure everyone knows your new e-mail address.
 This service will automatically reply to any e-mail sent to your old e-mail address with a note that can inform the sender of your new e-mail address.

 One serious disadvantage of doing this is that all e-mail you receive will get this automatic reply.
 Which means any SPAM messages will get a reply with your new e-mail address.
 There are also some services that will require your authorization before sending your new e-mail address.
 However, many companies reply to the e-mail address with your new e-mail address in the message body.

 E-mail forwarding is another service provided by many Internet and e-mail service providers that will automatically forward e-mails to your new e-mail address.
 However, there are several disadvantages (as listed below) to this service that you may want to consider first.

 - You will continue to receive SPAM messages, e-mail solicitations, and any other e-mail you may not want to receive.

 - No one will know your new e-mail address because it is being forwarded to your new address.